jpverkamp/blog/content/programming/2015/2015-04-17-its-all-greek-to-me.md

  u'Yiddish': set([u'Aramaic'])}
 ```

 Exactly what I was looking for.
 Okay, next step.
 Find any cycles in the graph.
-This is straight forward enough by performing a {{< wikipedia "depth first search" >}}:
+This is straight forward enough by performing a [[wiki:depth first search]]():

 ```python
 def cycle(node, seen):